Ogier was last night crowned Offshore Law Firm of the Year by The Lawyer.

 “This prestigious award recognises the strides Ogier has made since the management buy-out of our fiduciary arm last year,” said Ogier’s global managing partner Nick Kershaw.

-Now solely focused on law, earlier this week the firm announced a new visual identity which brings that focus to life: getting straight to what matters; providing thoughtful, pragmatic legal advice.
+Earlier this week the firm announced a new visual identity which focuses on: getting straight to what matters; providing thoughtful, pragmatic legal advice.

 The annual Lawyer Awards are recognised as one of the biggest and most significant accolades in the legal industry.